Sales methodologies are a dime a dozen these days, with each one promising unprecedented growth and revenue.

 In terms of automating the methodology, MEDDIC is leading the pack.
 None of the other sales methodologies we reviewed offer a modern, “state-of-the-art” automation tool that sales can use to incorporate the methodology into their daily life.

 The Sandler Selling System has really nailed the concept of coaching after training, which is crucial for sales people who need to change their selling behavior.
 We got great feedback from the attendees, which especially mentioned the after training support.

 The most solid client reference lists come from Miller Heiman’s Strategic Selling and Sales Performance International’s Solution Selling.

-MEDDIC attracts with its simplicity and focus on the fundamentals of decision making, while Command of the Sale does a great job in creating value-based messaging.
+MEDDIC also attracts with its simplicity and focus on the fundamentals of decision making, while Command of the Sale does a great job in creating value-based messaging.